turtlebasket/micromissiles-unity/docs/Simulation_Config_Guide.md

 ### Adding New Models

-To define a new missile or threat model:
+To define a new inte or threat model:

 1. **Create a New JSON File** in `Assets/StreamingAssets/Configs/Models/`.